 A Changing Table and Pad

 A changing table pad placed securely on top of the small dresser is a space-saving place to help change your little one.
-Some changing tables turn into dressers later on for your child.
-I found that a 3-4 foot piece of furniture with a few drawers and a changing pad will give you storage and maximize your space.
+Some changing tables will turn into dressers for your child later on.
+I found that a 3-4 foot piece of furniture (Affiliate Link) with a few drawers and a changing pad will give you storage and maximize your space.
 You can also hang things on the side of dressers and cribs.
 But when the baby starts moving, you may want to find a different home.
-Below are space-saving cabinets you can use as a changing table and pad.
+Below are space-saving cabinets you can use as a changing table and pad (Affiliate Link).

-Some small spaces have closets that can be transformed into a well-organized baby storage space.
-Shelving, rollout cart, and drawers are handy in a small closet to help organize clothing.
+Some small spaces have closets that can be transformed into a well-organized baby storage space (Affiliate Link).
+Shelving (Affiliate Link), rolling carts (Affiliate Link), and drawers are handy in a small closet to help organize clothing.
+Placing fabric storage drawer sets in the closet with a door will help prevent accidently tipping over since it will be closed off from the baby's access.
+If there are any furniture (Affiliate Link) drawer pieces in the room, be sure to strap them to the wall with earthquake straps.
 Below are some items I found on Amazon.com (affiliate) to help you maximize your clothing storage and extra supplies.

 Babies do not need a lot of space to play at this age.
-A small 4 feet by 4 feet area that can be tucked under a bed or behind something when not in use works well.
-Visit these play gyms I found on Amazon.com (affiliate) for your baby's playtime.
+But, they need to do something to stimulate them so they do not fall asleep right after feeding.
+So, a play gym about a small 4-foot by 4-foot area that can be tucked under a bed or behind something when not in use works well.
+For your baby's playtime, visit these play gyms (Affiliate Link) I found on Amazon.com (affiliate).

 I hope these small nursery organization Ideas help you keep your tiny space well-organized and working efficiently for your family.
-If you have specific questions, please leave a comment below, and I will respond.
+Please comment below if you have specific questions, and I will respond.

 What tips are you planning on using in your nursery?
 Please leave a comment below.